Skip to content

 The final scalar that is output here is evaluated using the following summation:

-where the sum over i here runs over the four distances in the above expression.
+where the sum over here runs over the four distances in the above expression.
 This scalar tells you the number of distances that are between 0.1 and 0.2.

 Notice that you can do something similar with a matrix as input as shown below: